 10. Notice the Changes.

-Don’t try to judge each meditation as which one was better or which wasn’t.
+Don’t try to judge each meditation as to which one was better or which wasn’t.
 However, after each meditation, you should try to notice how you feel emotionally, mentally, and physically?
 Do you feel lighter, more clear?
 Are you more focused?
 And that’s all you need to keep in mind before starting to meditate.

 We hope these tips will help you in the long run of your meditation journey.
 You can even start to meditate after finishing reading this.
 All the best from our side and keep meditating.